Feminist: Franken Shouldn’t Resign Because He’s A Democrat! | John Hawkins' Right Wing News

 Okay now listen here, we can’t have double-standards.
 I mean you CAN, but to me that completely nullifies any argument you might have.
 It’s okay to judge things on a case-by-case basis and determine what the most appropriate reaction should be, but to flat out say that Republicans and Democrats should be held to different standards due to your particular political affiliation is just wrong.

-Harding thinks that calling for Franken to resign over these allegations would be too harmful to their political ambitions, and it’s too dangerous to force Democrats to give up their seats when the next person who might be a Republican.
+Harding thinks that calling for Franken to resign over these allegations would be too harmful to their political ambitions and it’s too dangerous to force Democrats to give up their seats when the next person might be a Republican.
 Because apparently Republicans are worse than than sexual predators.

 Logic.